 - Why not try cycling into town?
 The city centre has ample cycle parking close to many shops and cafes, meaning you can get closer to where you want to be, and quickly.
 Even at a leisurely pace, you can cycle two miles in around 15-20 minutes.

 - Use Park & Ride.
-It's a great option if you're coming from outside York – simply park FREE at one of five Park & Ride sites and take advantage of the fast and frequent bus service into the city centre.
+It's a great option if you're coming from outside York – simply park FREE at one of six Park & Ride sites and take advantage of the fast and frequent bus service into the city centre.

 - Catch the bus from your local stop.
 Regular journeys from most of York's suburbs and villages can get you in and out of the city without worrying about parking.